 Speak With a Proven Spokane Personal Injury Attorney Today

 Spokane is a city with humble, small-town beginnings but has blossomed into the second-largest city in the State, the largest city between Seattle and Minneapolis, with strong manufacturing, high-tech, health sciences, and medical technology industries.
 This creates an interesting combination of affluence, growth – and traffic.

 When an accident, injury, or wrongful death happens, it is important to work with an experienced Spokane personal injury lawyer that knows the regional insurance companies and how they handle claims, and most of all, that knows how to obtain a full settlement for its clients.

 Reach out to Paula, Dave, Matt, and Dean if you are struggling with the aftermath of an accident and need some support and advice.
 They know what you are dealing with now, and they know what you will need to deal with in the future.
 You will know what to expect, you will know what your rights and options are, and you will not have to deal with insurance companies alone.

-Brett McCandlis Brown & Conner is the law firm that will help you through this.
-Find out how we can help you move forward with your life after an accident or injury.
-Talk to our legal team immediately by calling 1-800-925-1875, or complete our convenient contact form.
+Brett McCandlis Brown & Conner PLLC is the law firm that will help you through this.
+Find out how we can help our Spokane personal injury attorneys can help you move forward with your life after an accident or injury.
+Talk to our legal team immediately by calling us directly, or complete our convenient contact form.
 We will get back to you immediately.
 If you are dealing with injuries after being in a car, truck, bike, motorcycle, or pedestrian accident, let them help you too.